With the Twelve Apostles as your end goal, you will love every step of the beautiful Great Ocean Walk by bothfeet.

 Enjoy the true hospitality, with creature comforts and simple pleasures such as good food and anticipatory service from bothfeet’s passionate staff.
 Your guides are committed to providing you the best Victorian walking experience, complete with fabulous regional food and of course, a selection of Victoria’s best wines.
 Meals are prepared by the internationally trained chef, who is more than happy to cater for dietary requirements, allergies and food dislikes.

-Walk through a canopy of coastal heath to Castle Cove, with sheer cliffs dropping to sapphire ocean, rough grass-tree forests, wild flowers and breathtaking Johanna Beach.
+Transfer from Melbourne to the lodge and then begin your walk at Castle Cove.
+With sheer cliffs dropping to sapphire ocean, rough grass-tree forests, wild flowers, followed by breathtaking Johanna Beach you will struggle to choose a favourite part of today.
 (Option to walk into the lodge).

 Another remote and beautiful beach – Wreck Beach – can be wild or mild depending on mother nature’s wishes.
 See anchors embedded into the sea rocks and traverse coastal heath forests for your first glimpses of the Twelve Apostles.